CAVIM: Sanctions

+Products

 Firearms

 CAVIM manufactured the Zamorana in 2006, which is Venezuela's first indigenous small arm.
 This was made with some parts from the Czech Republic.

 The AK-103 was also licensed to CAVIM for manufacturing in Venezuela with initial licensing fee payments made in 2006 and the transfer of Russian-made AK-103s to Venezuela in 2008.
 CAVIM's AK-103 factories opened officially in 2012 without the necessary manufacturing equipment.
 CAVIM-made AK-103s were delivered to the Venezuelan Army in 2013.

-Due to trouble with the plant with the Russian contractor failing to meet deadlines with a case of fraud, which forced CAVIM to finish the rest of the construction, full-scale production will start by 2019.
+Due to trouble with the plant with the Russian contractor failing to meet deadlines with a case of fraud, which forced CAVIM to finish the rest of the construction, full-scale production was initially stated to start in 2019, but the first stage of the plant was finally launched on 2 July 2025.

 In 2016, CAVIM unveiled the M66 Hunter commando mortar for the Venezuelan Marine Corp.

 UAVs

-CAVIM unveiled the Arpia, a licensed version of the Qods Mohajer in 2012, although it was first shown restricted to VIPs on November 2011 at the El Libertador Air Base after Iran and Venezuela signed an agreement to purchase the Mojader in 2007.
+CAVIM unveiled the Arpia, a licensed version of the Qods Mohajer in 2012, although it was first shown restricted to VIPs in November 2011 at the El Libertador Air Base after Iran and Venezuela signed an agreement to purchase the Mojader in 2007.

+Organization

+CAVIM is run by the Venezuelan Ministry of People's Power for Defense.
+It's based in Caracas.